-\paragraph{Normalizing Flows} To learn a non-parametric joint prior for the model parameters, we use normalizing flows (NFs), a family of deep generative models that offers tractable density evaluation \citep{kobyzev2020normalizing}.
-NFs transform a simple probability distribution, the \emph{base distribution} $p(u)$, into a complex \emph{target distribution} --- in our case, the joint prior $p_\lambda(\theta)$ --- through a series of invertible and differentiable mappings $g_{\lambda}$, parameterized by $\lambda$ \citep{kobyzev2020normalizing}.
+\paragraph{Normalizing Flows} NFs transform a simple probability distribution, known as the \emph{base distribution} $p(u)$, into a more complex \emph{target distribution}, which, in our case, is the joint prior $p_\lambda(\theta)$.
+This transformation is achieved through a series of invertible and differentiable mappings $g_{\lambda}$, parameterized by $\lambda$ \citep{kobyzev2020normalizing}.
 The composition of invertible functions $g_\lambda$ yields an explicit form of the density $p_\lambda(\theta)$ via the change of variables formula

 where $g_\lambda'(\theta) = \frac{\partial}{\partial\theta}g_\lambda(\theta)$ is the Jacobian matrix of $g_\lambda$ at $\theta$ and $\mid \det g_\lambda'(\theta) \mid$ is its absolute determinant.
 This formula allows us to easily evaluate the prior density at arbitrary points of interest $\theta$ \citep{dinh2016density}.
 Obtaining samples from the joint prior can be achieved by first sampling from the base distribution, $p(u)$, and then applying the inverse $g^{-1}_\lambda(u)$ to obtain samples from $p_\lambda(\theta)$: